 in an ongoing effort to enhance data quality, JPAS will perform a Data

-Quality Initiative (DQI) to correct misaligned Birth or Death Dates as compared
+Quality Initiative (DQI) to correct misaligned Birth or Death Dates as

-this DQI, you will receive a notification in the system requesting the
+by this DQI, you will receive a notification in the system requesting the

 subject’s record be corrected within 30 days.
 Upon receipt of a notification